-Affiliated health care organizations are Delta Regional Medical Center in Greenville, Greenwood Leflore Hospital in Greenwood, University of MS Medical Center Grenada in Grenada, Northwest Mississippi Medical Center in Clarksdale, Bolivar Medical Center in Cleveland, and Chicot Memorial Hospital in Lake Village, AR.
+Affiliated healthcare organizations are Delta Health-the Medical Center in Greenville, Greenwood Leflore Hospital in Greenwood, University of MS Medical Center Grenada in Grenada, Delta Health-Northwest Regional in Clarksdale, Bolivar Medical Center in Cleveland, and Chicot Memorial Hospital in Lake Village, AR.
 Clinical assignments are at the discretion of the college.